NeetM/StoreSystem/README.md

 # StoreSystem
-Code for Store Operations: Creation, Stock Management, Purchases, and Transaction Registration 🖥️📦🛒💳
+Code for Store Operations: Creation of Products, Stock Management, Purchases, and Transaction Registration 🖥️📦🛒💳